zakarumych/edict/README.md

 # no_std support

-Edict can be used in `no_std` environment but requires `alloc`.
+Edict can be used in `no_std` environment but requires `alloc` crate.
 `"std"` feature is enabled by default.

-If "std" feature is disabled, error types will not implement `std::error::Error`.
+If "std" feature is disabled, error types will not implement [`std::error::Error`].
 And "flow" and "scheduler" feature would require extern functions to be provided.

 [`!Send`]: https://doc.rust-lang.org/std/marker/trait.Send.html